Xiaoyu-Lu/GSoC_2020/docs/summary/phase1.md

    ...
   ```

-  For the rest of times, we can normalize the count of time intervals for the speakers in each files.
+  For the rest of "times", we can normalize the count of time intervals for the speakers in each files.

   ​	e.g.  James appeared in 5 files.
 The number of time intervals of each file is stored in an array, nums=[10, 30, 1, 150, 9].
 We made 25 times as a threshold, then normalize the array .